 Simply sprinkle the glitter over the glue and let it dry.
 If desired, glue two lids together for a nice layering effect.

 How to Attach the Upcycled Canning Lid Gift Tags

-I decided to drill holes in the lids so that I could tie the tags to packages, canning jars, and more.
-The drill will leave a bit of a sharp burr around the hole.
+Both the drill & awl will leave a bit of a sharp burr around the hole.
 To keep that sharp edge from hurting someone, simply tap each side gently with a small hammer until it is pressed flat.

 We used a small drill bit because I know that I’ll use bits of leftover yarn to attach them to gifts.
 Drill larger holes for ribbon, etc.